 Which brand is less expensive, Calla Blanche or Sophia Tolli?

-Sophia Tolli is generally the more affordable brand.
-Sophia Tolli gowns run from approximately $900 to $1,800 before alterations.
-Calla Blanche starts around $1,400 in the Angela and Alison collection and reaches $3,200 in the Blanc line.
-For brides with budgets under $1,400, Sophia Tolli has strong options where Calla Blanche becomes limited.
+Sophia Tolli is generally the more affordable option at White Rose Bridal.
+Sophia Tolli gowns run from $1,200 to $2,600 before alterations.
+Calla Blanche runs from $1,500 to $3,200 across the Main and Blanc collections we carry.
+For brides with budgets under $1,400, Sophia Tolli has strong options across that full range.

 Can I try both Calla Blanche and Sophia Tolli at the same appointment?

 Yes.
-Both designers are carried at White Rose Bridal in Newark's Ironbound district.
-When you book an appointment, let your consultant know you are comparing the two brands.
+Both designers are carried at White Rose Bridal in Newark's Ironbound district at 109 Monroe St. When you book an appointment, let your consultant know you are comparing the two brands.
 She will pull pieces from each in a single session, which is the most efficient way to understand which direction is right for you.
 Most brides find the decision becomes clear once they have tried one gown from each.

 Which designer is better for a curvy or hourglass bride?